 Knowing another language can also fundamentally alter how we see the world.

 Researchers have found that our language can influence how we think, how we orient ourselves and even how we see colors.

-And thinking in another language can even enable us to make more rational decisions.
+And thinking in another language can even enable us to make more rational decisions, according to Wired.

 A 2012 study found that thinking in a second language reduces biases that influence how risks and benefits are perceived in decision-making.

 Another study in 2016 found that the more languages we learn, the more our brain is able to learn even more information.
 Language acquisition enhances the brain's ability to respond to and process information.